screen device object

 distance_cm

-By default PsychBench asks you to enter/confirm display panel height and distance when you run an experiment so it can use visual angle degree units.
+By default PsychBench asks you to enter/confirm saved display panel height and distance when you run an experiment so it can use visual angle degree units.
 If you prefer to set them directly in the experiment, you can add a screen object and set these properties.
 Then PsychBench won’t ask.

 height_cm is display panel height (dimension) (cm).